 1. Gently warm the milk and cream in a pot over low heat until you see little bubbles around the circumference.
 Don’t let it boil.
 Turn off the heat and remove from the burner.

-2. Crack the eggs into a medium size bowl (large enough to hold the cream/milk as you will be adding it in later).
-Add the sugar and stir with a spoon/spatula until it dissolves.
+2. Crack the eggs into a medium size bowl (large enough to hold the dairy as you will be adding it in later).

-3. Take this eggs and sugar mixture to the warmed milk/cream.
-Set the bowl of eggs and sugar mixture securely on your work surface.
+4. Take this eggs & sugar mixture to the warmed dairy.
+Set the bowl eggs & sugar securely on your work surface.
 Put a kitchen towel under it if necessary so that the bowl is secure and does not shift.

-4. Gradually pour the warmed milk/cream into the eggs and sugar mixture, stirring the mix continuously as you do so.
+5. Gradually pour the warmed dairy into the eggs & sugar mixture, stirring the mix continuously as you do so.

-5. Transfer this mix, now almost a custard, back to the pot.
-Take the pot back to the burner and turn heat up to medium.
-Stir continuously for ~5 minutes until the custard thickens slightly.
-You must stir or you might over cook the mixture and end up with scramble eggs.
+2. Over medium heat, stir continuously for ~3 – 5 minutes until the custard thickens slightly.
+You must stir or you might overcook the mixture and end up with scrambled eggs.
 At any point, if you think your sauce is thickening too fast for you to manage, take it off the heat and continue stirring.
 Put it back on the burner if it needs to thicken further.
 If you think, the sauce is in dire danger of becoming scrambled eggs, remove from heat source AND add a tablespoon or two of milk if necessary to bring the temperature down.
 Stir.

-6. We are aiming for a thin custard as opposed to a thick custard sauce.
+1. We are aiming for a thin custard as opposed to a thick custard sauce.
 Aim for a flow similar to full fat milk.
 If you overcook the sauce and it gets too thick, dilute with a little milk.
 If you pour a custard sauce that is too thick over the bread slices, it will not seep completely through.
 You will end up with a pudding that is dry at the bottom.
-If you overcook it too much and it starts turning into scramble eggs, then it’s too late.
+If you overcook it and it starts turning into scrambled eggs, then it’s too late.
 Start over again.

-8. Remove immediately from the burner.
+3. Remove immediately from the burner.
 Do not leave custard in the pot or on the burner.
 It will scramble!
 Best to transfer sauce into a jug.

 1. Pour custard over the prepared bread layers, pat it down gently to help bread soak in the sauce.
 Leave to stand for at least 30 minutes.
 I had previously left mine sitting in the refrigerator for 2 hours.

-2. When you are ready to bake, preheat the oven to 355F (180C).
+2. When you are ready to bake, preheat the oven to 360F (180C).
 Oven rack positioned at middle.